emlos/internautica.online/src/news/organized-art.md

 also in this update i bring you /robots.txt, /sitemap.xml (with a robots.txt), a 404 page and an improved news page!

-im not sure if i'll keep these update notes, but for now i cant be arsed to squash and organize my repo commits haha. for the features coming up next: regina spektor fanpage! and (possibly) other [planned] placeholder pags :]
+im not sure if i'll keep these update notes, but for now i cant be arsed to squash and organize my repo commits haha. for the features coming up next: regina spektor fanpage! and (possibly) other [planned] placeholder pags :D